nocapro/scn-landing-web/docs/repomix.md

     {
       icon: BrainCircuit,
       title: "Signal vs. Noise",
-      content:
+      content: (
+        <>
-        "Models don't need semicolons, they need the dependency graph—what talks to what, and who calls whom.", },
+          Models don&apos;t need semicolons, they need the dependency graph—what talks to what, and who calls whom.
+        </>
+      ),
+    },
     {
       icon: Workflow,
       title: "Broken Workflow",
       content: (
         <>
-          You don't need another IDE.
+          You don&apos;t need another IDE.
 You need a 1-second command that turns{" "}
           <em>“here’s my repo”</em> into <em>“here’s the summary”</em>.
         </>
       ),